Fast synchronization of inhomogenous random automata: Main Result

 We repeat the following procedure until the automaton is synchronized:

-\begin{itemize} \item Firstly, we search for two different possible states of the automaton.
-If there is only one, then the automaton is synchorinzed and we are done.
-Let these two different states be named $S_1, S_2$. \item Now we will map $(S_1,S_2)$ pair to $(P_1,P_2)$ pair.
-By Lemma \ref{permutations_lemma} and our initial assumption, we can do this step in $C \log n$ transitions. \item Now apply letter $a$ and this reduces the number of possible states by at least one, since $P_1$ and $P_2$ are merged by $a$. \end{itemize}
+\begin{itemize} \item We search for two different possible states of the automaton.
+If there is only one, then the automaton is synchronized and we are done.
+Let these two different states be named $T_1, T_2$. \item Now we will map $(T_1,T_2)$ pair to $(P_1,P_2)$ pair.
+By Lemma \ref{permutations_lemma} on $R_n$, we can do this step in $C \log n$ transitions. \item Now apply letter $a$ and this reduces the number of possible states by at least one, since $P_1$ and $P_2$ are merged by $a$. \end{itemize}